IgniteUI/indigo-design-docfx/en/components/column-chart.md

 ## Title

 The Column Chart has a title that can be changed or hidden if not needed.
-In Sketch, the applied smart layout rules allow the layout to adjust accordingly when you want to hide the title and set it to ~No Symbol.
-In Adobe XD, the use of stacks lets you achieve that by deleting the unused layer instead.
+In Sketch, the smart layout takes care to adjust the chart accordingly when you hide the title by setting it to ~No Symbol.
+In Adobe XD, you can achieve the same by deleting the title layer and leaving it to the Stack to update the layout accordingly.

 <img class="responsive-img" src="../images/column_chart_title.png" srcset="../images/column_chart_title@2x.png 2x" />